hacs/documentation/source/docs/help/index.md

 ## Want to submit a bug?

-If you're having an issue with a custom element, this is not the page for you.
-[Report an issue for that repository](/docs/use/repositories/dashboard.md/#reporting-an-issue-with-a-repository).
+If you're having an issue with a custom element, [report an issue for that repository](/docs/use/repositories/dashboard.md/#reporting-an-issue-with-a-repository).

 Experiencing an issue with HACS itself?
 [Create an issue for HACS](/docs/help/issues.md).